United Kingdom Case Study – Loss of soil biodiversity

 Relevant end-users and local stakeholder groups include;

 • National Trust

-Learning platforms for Stakeholders will be established in order to facilitate knowledge exchange and mutual learning between the different participants from local to national level.
-Open field days will be held alongside a short course in remedial measures.
-Potential regulation options will be jointly agreed with stakeholders in the course of our wider consultation and policies at Cranfield University.
+Learning platforms for Stakeholders were be established in order to facilitate knowledge exchange and mutual learning between the different participants from local to national level.
+Open field days were held alongside a short course in remedial measures.

 NSRI, 2001.
 The National Soil Map of England and Wales 1:250,000 scale.
 National Soil Resources Institute, Cranfield University, UK. http://www.landis.org.uk/data/natmap.cfm